chkp-dhouari/Serverless-CICD-CloudGuard/README.md

 https://www.serverless.com/framework/docs/providers/aws/

 ```

+Installing the Serverless Framwework will create a project directory where serverless.yml and handler.js files will be automatically generated. the serverless.yml file contains the config and the handler.js the application source code to be packaged as a lambda fucntion.
 Please change dir to the Serverless project directory where your serverless.yml file is located and install the Dome9 Cloudguard workload plugin

 > npm install -D https://artifactory.app.protego.io/cloudguard-serverless-plugin.tgz